-The unprecedented spread of the virus has prompted a rapid and massive research response with a diversity of outputs that pose a challenge to interoperability.
-To make the most of global research efforts, findings and data need to be shared equally rapidly, in a way that is useful and comprehensible.
+The unprecedented spread of the virus has prompted a rapid and massive research response, but to make the most of global research efforts, findings and data need to be shared equally rapidly, in a way that is useful and comprehensible.
 The challenge here is the trade-off between timeliness and precision.
 The speed of data collection and sharing needs to be balanced with accuracy, which takes time.

 Lack of pre-approved data sharing agreements and archaic information systems hinder rapid detection of emerging threats and development of an evidence-based response.
-While the research and data are abundant, multi-faceted, and globally produced, there is no universally adopted system or standard for collecting, documenting, and disseminating COVID-19 research outputs.
+While the research and data are abundant, multi-faceted, and globally produced, there is no universally adopted system, or standard, for collecting, documenting, and disseminating COVID-19 research outputs.
 Furthermore, many outputs are not reusable by, or useful to, different communities if they have not been sufficiently documented and contextualised, or appropriately licensed.
-Correspondingly, research software is developed and maintained in an ad hoc fashion.
-Access information for the software developed for analysis is not noted consistently in papers and, if the software is available, it is often placed in arbitrary locations with no guarantee of its persistence.